Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : whataboutismsee definition - discrediting a criticism by accusing hypocrisy, in order to shift the focus away from oneself and onto others.

-: Kaine shifts the focus from an offensive thing Clinton said to offensive things Trump said.
+: Kaine shifts the focus from an offensive thing Clinton said on the campaign trail to offensive things Trump said on the campaign trail.[7]

 : slogansee definition - a brief, striking phrase that people will remember, which typically acts on emotional appeals.